tombombadilaudid/arch-greetd-kmscon/README.md

 }
 ```
 \
-**11)** create a new sudoers file just for use with this setup:
+**11)** create a new sudoers file just for use with this setup
 ```bash
 sudo visudo -f /etc/sudoers.d/kmscon
 ```
 \
-now add some rules; replace username with your username:
+now add some rules; replace username with your username
 ```bash
 username ALL=(ALL) NOPASSWD: /usr/bin/kmscon
 username ALL=(ALL) NOPASSWD: /etc/greetd/kmscon-kill.sh